Yellow background with world globe in foreground and icons related to medicine and life sciences

 Understanding Endocrinology and Diabetes (August only)

 Hormones affect every organ in the body, and regulate important physiological processes including growth, metabolism, stress and reproduction.
-In 2023, students investigated what happens when certain hormonal systems go wrong, and how we can diagnose and treat endocrine disease.
+You will investigate what happens when certain hormonal systems go wrong, and how we can diagnose and treat endocrine disease.

 From bench to bedside: Exploring the immune response to microbes